 When an expecting mother is given Pitocin during labor, fetal monitor strips must be closely observed for overstimulation of the uterus or fetal distress.
 If a baby shows signs of ongoing stress, the medication should be adjusted, decreased or stopped.

-If you feel your baby has suffered a birth injury due to Pitocin, or oxytocin, you may want to contact an experienced cerebral palsy law firm or trial lawyers who have successfully won multi-million dollar birth injury verdicts.
+If you feel your baby has suffered a birth injury due to Pitocin, or oxytocin, you may want to contact an or trial lawyers who have successfully won multi-million dollar birth injury verdicts.